gabrielamaciassolis/gabrielamaciassolis.github.io/_posts/2023-03-18-How-to-pass-a-table-to-a-Store-Procedure?.md

 ```

-Here the Method that will pass the table and execute the SP
+Pass the table and execute the SP
 ```
         private static void ExecSPfromTable(SqlConnection connection)
         {